View alignments

 Sequence logo

 A sequence logo displays the frequencies of residues at each position in an alignment.
-This is presented as the relative heights of letters, along with the degree of sequence conservation as the total height of a stack of letters, measured in bits of information.
+This is represented as the relative heights of letters, along with the degree of sequence conservation as the total height of a stack of letters, measured in bits of information.
 The vertical scale is in bits, with a maximum of 2 bits for nucleotides and approximately 4.32 bits for amino acid residues.
-See Bioinformatics explained: Sequence logo for more details.
+For more details, see Bioinformatics explained: Sequence logo.

 Subsections